-All bottles should be placed on the shelves, never stacked.
+All bottles should be placed on the shelves in an upright position and never stacked.
 Keep all containers tightly closed.

 e.
 Containers

 Only containers designed for flammable liquid storage may be used.
 Never use makeshift containers, such as a plastic cup, even for short-term or temporary storage.